 An NMath license file is no longer used.

-NMath license information is stored in a license key which must be found at runtime.
-The license key governs the properties of your NMath installation.
-If no license key is found, a default evaluation license key is used which provides a free 30-day evaluation period for NMath on the current machine.
+If no license key is found at runtime, a default evaluation license key is used which provides a free 30-day evaluation period for NMath on the current machine.

 - Open CenterSpace Software | License NMath from your Start menu.

 - Enter your name, email, and license key, and click OK.

 You can also specify your license key using various other mechanisms–by environment variable, by configuration app setting, and programmatically–in which case, any keys in the registry are ignored.
 These other mechanisms may be preferable in group development environments, and at deployment.
 (See below.)

 During deployment, NMath will typically not be installed on the deployment machine.
 In this case, three mechanisms are supported for setting your NMath license key: